How we fundraise

 Our funding comes from individuals, charitable trusts and local churches, workplaces and schools.
 Only the basic elements of the nursery at our Child & Family Centre are funded by the Local Authority.
 We don’t apply for Lottery funding.

-We have been members of the Fundraising Standards Board until this was disbanded in 2016.
+We comply with the Scottish Fundraising Standards Panel's Fundraising Guarantee.
+Before this was created, we were members of the Fundraising Standards Board until this was disbanded in 2016.
 Our two fundraisers are both members of the Institute of Fundraising which sets out best practice.
 We abide by the Code of Fundraising Practice.

 We don’t employ external fundraising agencies who will harass you in the street, knock on your door or phone you up when you’re having your dinner.
 We know this annoys people and we don’t want to do that.